StakeWise Boosted ETH Staking

 Select the osETH amount you want to withdraw and confirm.

-• This queues your unboost request which can take up to approximately 10 days to process.
+• This queues your unboost request which can take up to 14 days to process contingent on stake size, however, timelines can also be quite a bit shorter.

-Similar steps apply to unstake your ETH if you wish to do so.
+Similar steps also apply to unstake your ETH if you wish to do so.

 Your osETH can be unstaked regardless of where you minted it from.